RudeLicht/to-do-List/README.md

 Open todo.html
 Open todo.html in your favorite web browser to start using the ToDo List application.

-## Files
-todo.html: The main HTML file for the application.\n style.css: Contains the styles for the application. script.js: JavaScript file that includes the functionality and interactions of the ToDo list.

 ## License
 This project is licensed under the MIT License.